 It’s easier than you’d think to create a responsive e-learning course.

-- Is everything on screen important to help students reach their goals?
+- Be ruthless!
+Is everything on screen important to help students reach their goals?
 Screens that only have the essential items, and get rid of any excess, will create a better user experience for your students and will improve your load speed.

-- What will this design look like on the smallest device?
+- Always ask: What will this design look like on the smallest device?
 Envision how your course’s text, images, and interactions will appear on a small device like an iPhone.
 Thinking in this way will help you identify the most essential elements of your course and will create a better user experience on all screen sizes.
 If something is front and center at the top of a mobile screen, it should be prominent in the larger desktop view as well.
-Keep in mind that students will often use landscape view instead of portrait, but may expect it to perform well on both orientations.
+Keep in mind that students will often use landscape view instead of portrait, but may expect it to perform well in both orientations.